エピソード

 4 分

-Reflection question: What happened the last time you cried out to God in the midst of a storm in your life?
+Reflection question: What does hope in God look like in your life?
 Discuss Today's Devo in Harvest Discipleship!

 The audio production of the podcast "Daily Devotions from Greg Laurie" utilizes Generative AI technology.
 This allows us to deliver consistent, high-quality content while preserving Harvest's mission to "know God and make Him known."